fkie-cad/headerParser/README.md

 ## ALTERNATIVE USAGE ##
-The HeaderParser may also be build as a shared library.
+HeaderParser may also be build as a shared library.
 Currently tested only on Linux.

 ### Build ###